simonw/shot-scraper/docs/screenshots.md

 ## Transparent background

-The `--omit-background` option instructs the browser to ignore the default background all for the capture of a page with a transparent background.
+The `--omit-background` option instructs the browser to ignore the default background, allowing for the capture of a page with a transparent background.
 Does not work with JPG images or when `quality` is set.

     shot-scraper https://simonwillison.net/ -o simon.png \
       --width 400 --height 600 --omit-background